 Brands leapt onto this new trend in order to leverage the relationship between an influencer and their audience.
 A middle tier of marketing agencies soon emerged to connect brands with influencers.

 “Influencer marketing can be an excellent way to build consumer trust and authenticity in a brand,” explains Edwin Bos, chief innovation officer at customer engagement platform Reevoo.
-“Influencers’ own niche interests attract audiences that are likely to enjoy similar products and experiences.
-Any influencer campaign should also go hand in hand with a customer feedback strategy, to make sure customers feel listened to and can advocate in their own way for the brand.”
+“Influencers’ own niche interests attract audiences that are likely to enjoy similar products and experiences.”

 However, many brands and agencies made a crucial mistake: they measured an influencer on their potential reach – their follower count.
 This incentivised unscrupulous influencers to boost their following through fakery.